 TMDLs are water quality targets designed to address verified impairments for specific pollutants, such as TN and TP.
 DEP identified the St. Lucie River and Estuary as impaired by nutrients (chlorophyll a) in 2004.
 In March 2009, DEP adopted TMDLs for TN and TP in the St. Lucie Watershed as targets for the restoration of the river and estuary.

-The attainment of the TMDL will be calculated using a 5-year rolling average (the latest 5 water years [WYs]) of TN and TP concentration data from the Roosevelt Bridge (SE 03) compliance point.
+The attainment of the TMDL will be calculated using a 5-year rolling average (the latest 5 water years [WYs], which span two calendar years from May 1st through April 30th) of TN and TP concentration data from the Roosevelt Bridge (SE 03) compliance point.

 St. Lucie River and Estuary BMAP